foorrkyy/mhp-lang/MHP general, detailed description.md

 link a = ["i know the next", "i have no neighboor"];

 link.dual b = ["i know all my friends", "i just know the previous guy"];

+link.circular c = ["i know the next", "i know the next", "i know the first"];

+link.dual b = ["i know all my friends", "me too!", "i know the previous guy and the first guy"];
 ```

 All array methods are available for linked lists.
 Linked lists are ammore related to arrays.
 They are not named *linked arrays* this is the traditional naming of this feature.
 Not our fault.
 Sorry!